Questions? Contact the CE Team, email@example.com

-Small Intestine Bacterial Overgrowth has been identified as an underlying cause in many cases of IBD and IBS, chronic conditions that affect millions of patients.
+Small Intestine Bacterial Overgrowth has been linked with many cases of IBD and IBS, chronic conditions that affect millions of patients.
 Learn how to diagnose and treat SIBO in your practice.
 Lab testing procedures, dietary protocols, prescription medications and manual therapies will all be reviewed.
 New research on SIBO will be presented.

 July 29-30, 2017

 Learn about regulatory issues affecting medical cannabis in Oregon and explore answers to common questions that patients ask about medical cannabis.
 Clinical experts with experience utilizing medical cannabis in their practice will discuss treatment protocols, including drug interactions, contraindications, and dosages.